sudoankit/sudoankit.github.io/_drafts/2018-12-20-Emperor-of-Maladies.md

 ### Story time.

 My uncle was a school teacher.
 A damn good one.
 Sadly, he was a victim of chains of wrong decisions that led him to be a school teacher at a remote village in India with minimal pay.
-A hope for a better future made him continue teaching and home tutoring many, many young children for extra pay and (nuturing that seed.)
+A hope for a better future made him continue teaching and home tutoring many, many young children for little or no pay and (nuturing that seed.)

+He believed education is essestial for the growth of the species.

 He married.
 Still the same job though.
 More students got tutioned and good karma nurtured that seed even more.

 He became father.
 A beautiful boy, oh the joy!
+The same job now with no pay due to a conflict in administration.

+He welcomed his daughter two years back.
+A beautiful girl.